vdmitriyev/twitter-data-to-sap-hana-loader/README.md

 Twitter Table Structure
 ====================================
 * To create table in SAP HANA script use following script 'twitter_stream.hdbtable'
+* To create sequence in SAP HANA script use following script 'seq_twitter_stream_id.hdbsequence'

 Credentials for the SAP HANA DB
 ======================================